BirdeeHub/ExampleKotlinPluginLoader/README.md

 Use it if your program needs to load plugins!

 You will need a copy of JDK 17.
-The kotlin runtime is in the jar.
+The kotlin runtime is in the jar, but you will need that and 1 dependency if you wish to compile.

 It can load java and kotlin classes that implement MyPlugin that are defined inside .jar and .class files.